pointfreeco/swift-tagged/README.md

 ### ExpressiblyBy–Literal

-Tagged types also inherit any literal expressibility.
+Tagged types inherit literal expressibility.
 This is helpful for working with constants, like instantiating test data.

 ``` swift
 User(